basp/pixie/README.md

     new Color(1, 1, 1));
 ```

-Note that area lights are still pretty much experimental, undocumented and their API is subject to change.
+Area lights are still pretty much experimental, undocumented and their API is subject to change.

 ## world
 A `World` is nothing more than a container for lights and objects.
 Now that we